 Step 3: Search Through Available Projects

-After you have created an account on a marketplace, it’s time to browse through the marketplace’s listings until you find a project that you like.
-Large marketplaces may have many different projects available at any given time, so you may want to filter the search results to save time.
+After creating an account on a marketplace, it’s time to browse through the marketplace’s listings until you find a project you like.
+Large marketplaces may have many different projects available anytime, so you may want to filter the search results to save time.
 Common search filters include certification, price, country, and industry.
 Alternatively, you might want to simply browse through listings if you aren’t sure what you are looking for.

 See Related: Best Green Companies to Invest